briartone/DDManager/README.md

 3. Once it finds your mods, click `Refresh Mods` anytime you want to rescan for new installs, updates, or subscriptions.
 4. Choose a profile from the `Profile` menu.
 5. Click `Load Profile Mods` to mirror that profile's current active mod list and order in the manager.
+6. Select your active mods
-6. Click `Patch Selected Profile` to update that profile's `persist.game.json`.
+7. Click `Patch Selected Profile` to update that profile's `persist.game.json`.
-7. Launch Darkest Dungeon.
+8. Launch Darkest Dungeon.

 If Auto Detect misses part of your setup, open `File Paths`, confirm or fill in the detected folders, save them, then click `Refresh Mods`.